-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 "The chances of success here are at least 90%," writes Markku Inkila, an Aurora photographer and guide, on the Aurora Zone blog.

-Aurora Zone's four-night Nellim Aurora Quest tour runs from December to the end of March; from $2,700 for two people.
+Aurora Zone's four-night Nellim Aurora Quest tour runs from December to the end of March

 Kangerlussuaq, Greenland

-Note: •This story was updated in March 2017